 “The Sanskrit language, whatever be its antiquity is of wonderful structure, more perfect than the Greek, more copious than the Latin and more exquisitely refined than either.” – Sir William Jones

 Sanskrit is one of the oldest languages in the world.
 It is the mother of many vernacular Indian languages.
 The UPSC offers literature of Sanskrit language as an optional subject for the civil services mains examination.
 Generally considered a tough language (partly because it is not a commonly heard language), many candidates, even those who had studied Sanskrit at school, shy away from opting for the Sanskrit optional.
 But, the truth is, there have been many successful IAS candidates with this optional.
-In this article, you will read all about the Sanskrit optional for the IAS mains – preparation strategy, pros and cons, book list for exam, and more details.
+In this article, you will read all about the Sanskrit optional for the IAS mains – preparation strategy, pros and cons, book list for the exam, and more details.

 How many take Sanskrit Literature optional?

-On an average, about a hundred candidates opt for Sanskrit literature as their optional subject.
+On average, about a hundred candidates opt for Sanskrit literature as their optional subject.
 It also enjoys a decent success rate as we shall observe in the table given below:

 Sanskrit optional success rate